Visit SurveyGizmo's GDPR Command Center for the latest information.

 At SurveyGizmo we take security very seriously.

-SurveyGizmo is primarily a Do-It-Yourself (DIY), globally utilized application.
+SurveyGizmo is a globally utilized application.
 As such, we strive to ensure compliance with specific requirements; but we do not guarantee it.
 We have implemented a holistic and comprehensive approach to both security and privacy, but SurveyGizmo does not claim to have a complete understanding of all the unique compliance and privacy requirements of each country.

 We provide you with the tools, but it is up to you to implement these tools correctly.
 Ultimately, the security of the data that you collect using SurveyGizmo, is your responsibility.